MaxGrtz/warehouse_planner/README.md

     - only keeping items that are in the order
 ###     state representation
     - observation: in the worst case we need as many PSUs as there are items in the order
-    - a state is therefore is represented by a list of PSU ids of the same length as the order
+    - a state is therefore represented by a list of PSU ids of the same length as the order
     - zeros in the state represent "no PSU" (allows for the state to consist of less PSUs, maintaining a constant state length)
 ###     neighborhood definition
-    - the neighborhood is defined by all states that differ from the current state in max. one position
+    - the neighborhood is defined by all states that differ from the current state in exactly one position
 ###     cost definition
     - the costs of a state are defined by two aspects:
         -> missing_items: number of items not provided by the current state (goal: provide all items of order)